testandset/deutsch-learnen/vocubulary.md

    See you soon | bis bald
    See you later | bis später
    See you tomorrow | bis morgen
+   See you next time | bis zum na:chsten mal
    Your welcome | gern geschehen
    Unfortunately, sadly | leider
    No idea | keine ahnung
    I'm sorry | Es tut mir leid
    All right | alles klar, in ordnung

 # Words